thierrygosselin/stackr/README.md

 ## Installation
 You can try out the dev version of **stackr**.
 Follow the 2 steps below:

-Step 1 You will need the package *devtools* and the dev version of *readr*
+Step 1 You will need the package *devtools*
 ```r
 install.packages("devtools") # to install
 library(devtools) # to load